Lower Morava Biosphere Reserve

 There are places on Earth where you simply feel as if you are in paradise.
-The South Moravian town of Pálava, which is a UNESCO Biosphere Reserve, is undoubtedly one of those places.
+The South Moravian region of Pálava, which is a part of UNESCO Lower Morava Biosphere Reserve, is undoubtedly one of those places.
 Visit this beautiful landscape of dazzlingly white rocks, blossoming meadows, lowland forests, romantic ruins of medieval castles, crystal-clear lakes and sun-drenched vineyards.
 All of this in a region that has one of the warmest climates in the Czech Republic and offers excellent opportunities for hiking, cycling, water sports and dining which you will remember for a long time to come.

 Where is the best starting point to explore the beauty of the Pálava Region?
 Most would say it is the fairytale town of Mikulov, whose dominant feature is the Baroque chateau perched high on a cliff.
 Another gateway to the region is the wine-growing village of Pavlov, which is situated at the foot of the highest peak in Pálava, Děvín.
 Also in the vicinity are some of the best attractions in South Moravia – the wine trails.
 Along marked paths you can set off to the Pálava Hills on bike or on foot, and as an added bonus you can taste the excellent wines, which are rated as among the best in Europe.
 You will enjoy your stay here best of all if you arrive during the autumn wine festival.

 Exciting excursions through the land of mammoths